 To apply for admission to the M.S.
-TLL in Education program, complete an online application to OSU Graduate College.
+TLL in Education program, complete an online application to OSU Graduate College, http://gradcollege.okstate.edu.
 Indicate your preference for the Master of Science in Teaching, Learning, and Leadership and choose a program option.
 Next, submit the following materials online for review by an admissions committee:

-- Transcripts from all institutions of higher education indicating completion of a bachelor's degree Onto: (Note: a minimum GPA of 3.0 for undergraduate and 3.5 for graduate work is required). - Statement of professional goals and objectives including how the degree supports your goals/interests (approximately 500 words) - Resume or Curriculum Vitae (CV) that includes your educational background, professional experience, professional awards and honors, publications (if any), professional service, and references. - A personal interview may be required as part of the admissions process, depending on the program option area.
+- Official transcripts from all institutions of higher education indicating completion of a bachelor's degree (Note: a minimum GPA of 3.0 for undergraduate and 3.5 for graduate work is required). - A statement of professional goals and objectives including how the degree supports your goals/interests (approximately 500 words) - Resume or Curriculum Vitae (CV) that includes your educational background, professional experience, professional awards and honors, publications (if any), professional service, and references. - A personal interview may be required as part of the admissions process, depending on the program option area.